jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 The current way I've organized Markov chain generation and iteration is just woefully inefficient.
 Storing the history of each node on-site is needlessly costly and I'm sure results in a ton of unnecessary allocation.
-On a semantic level, it also 'complects' state and identity needlessly: why, after all, should a single execution trace know anything about traces that preceded it?
+On a semantic level, it also 'complects' state and identity: why, after all, should a single execution trace know anything about traces that preceded it?
 Clearly this should be accumulated in another data structure.
-There is a lot of other low-hanging fruit as well.
+There is a lot of other low-hanging fruit around strictness and PRNG management as well.

 From a more statistical angle, the present implementation does a poor job when it comes to perturbing execution traces.
 Some changes - such as improving the